 - Most of the courses also include several synchronous, or “live” classes.
 We strongly encourage you to participate online at the same time as the professor and your colleagues using the live conferencing technology integrated into the course.
 Any mandatory synchronous sessions will be announced at the start of each course to allow for proper planning.
 Our expert faculty also engage with you through periodic “live” office hours, and may sometimes schedule guest speakers or special events where students can interact live with experts in the field.
 These sessions also will be recorded in case you are unable to participate.

-*Note that mobile and tablet devices will not provide full access; students will need a laptop or desktop computer with video conferencing capabilities (webcam and headset).
+*Note that mobile and tablet devices will not provide full access; students will need a laptop or desktop computer with video conferencing capabilities, including a webcam.

 Students in the Program are invited to attend the annual Cybersecurity & Privacy Protection Conference held in the Spring semester as guests of the Center.
 A truly cross-sector event, Cleveland-Marshall’s Cybersecurity and Privacy Protection Conference is one of the leading educational and networking events in the Great Lakes Region, and features rich content of interest to legal and compliance professionals, information technology and security experts, and executives responsible for developing security and privacy policies.